GeekVisit/uproot/README.md

 ## Video Demo

 Below is a demonstration done on Mac Catalina showing the conversion from a .csv file to all formats.
 After the conversion the demo scrolls through the resulting files.
+Demo is using version 2021.10.001.
 <img src="readme-pics/uprt-demo-on-mac-2021-08-31_17-08-09.gif?raw=true" width="800" height="450" alt="Uprt demo on Mac">

 # Exporting amd Importing Static Leases